DestanT/pgvectorscale-rag-solution-spike/README.md

-# Building a High-Performance RAG Solution with Pgvectorscale and Python
+# Building a High-Performance RAG Solution with Pgvectorscale and Python (Credit to Dave Ebbelaar)

 This tutorial will guide you through setting up and using `pgvectorscale` with Docker and Python, leveraging OpenAI's powerful `text-embedding-3-small` model for embeddings.
 You'll learn to build a cutting-edge RAG (Retrieval-Augmented Generation) solution, combining advanced retrieval techniques (including hybrid search) with intelligent answer generation based on the retrieved context.
 Perfect for AI engineers looking to enhance their projects with state-of-the-art vector search and generation capabilities with the power of PostgreSQL.